undergrad-partner-school

 Deadlines

 Be sure to apply to this school by August 15.
-For transfer students, the application deadline is July 15.
+If you are applying for a transfer, note that the application deadline is July 15.

 Retention Rate

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this school is 65%, which is considered an above-average graduation rate.
+At this school, the rate of students graduating within six years is 65%, which is considered an above-average graduation rate.

 Student Body

-Choosing a school that is the best fit for you is not a simple task.
-You can get a better insight into a school's culture and life by learning more about its student body.
+Deciding if a school is the right fit for you is not an easy task.
+Having a better insight into a school's student body helps you learn more about its culture and life.

 Main Student Body